Why did you choose a job in this sector/profession?

 Is it a 9-5 job?

 For the most part.
 There are many deadlines in this profession, however most of them are long and work can be planned accordingly.
 The team is organised and supportive, and my supervisors frequently check that I am coping with my workload.
-Since moving to working from home, I find I often log in earlier than 9, but rarely work past 5:30.
+When working from home, I find I often log in earlier than 9, but rarely work past 5:30.
 Of course, there will inevitably be busier periods or last minute instructions.
-In the two and a half years I have been at D Young & Co, I have only worked a handful of very late nights.
+Since joining D Young & Co, I have only worked a handful of very late nights.

 However, there are many exams to pass on the way to qualification and studying for these definitely goes beyond 9 to 5.
 Be prepared to dedicate evenings, weekends and/or annual leave to studying for exams.